gabrdsp/gabrdsp/README.md

 **`Developer`**

 Hi!
 My name is Gabriel Paiva, I’m 21y old and I’m from Brazil.
-I completed high school at IFRN with a technical background and I’m currently pursuing a degree in Information Technology at UFERSA.
-I am also a researcher at the Computational Intelligence Laboratory.
+I completed high school at IFRN with a technical background, I’m currently pursuing a degree in Information Technology at UFERSA and I am also a researcher at the Computational Intelligence Laboratory.

 ---